Ixcatl/fables_novasophonia/docs/catalog/paths.rst

 Rank 3
 ~~~~~~
 | **Law of Conservation**
-| The Warrior treats taxed Stamina in an attack as dedicated to that attack, increasing the number of dice rolled as usual.
+| The Warrior treats taxed Stamina spent during an attack as dedicated to that attack, increasing the number of dice rolled as usual.
 Additionally, when Stamina is spent to clear stacks of Off-Balance, treat the Stamina as dedicated to the Warrior's next attack.

 --------